It’s the most wonderful time of the year — kitten season!

 Kitten season can be a busy and overwhelming time for animal shelters.
 Thanks to our generous donors and dedicated Bottle Baby volunteers, AHS is able to care for thousands of kittens each year.
 Learn more about what it takes to provide quality care to kittens in need.

-Finding a home for healthy strays
+Help find a home for healthy strays

 Once the mother cat is no longer a source of food for her kittens, you may want to consider bringing them to AHS for veterinary care and adoption!
 In addition to the many health benefits it provides, sterilization is key in reducing the unwanted pet population.
 Allowing puppies or kittens to roam without spay/neuter surgery can lead to more than 67,000 homeless dogs in six years and more than 11 million homeless cats in nine years!
 If you'd like to surrender strays to AHS, read more about our surrender process here.